DHYCIX/RTShade/README.md

 = INSTALLATION =
 1. Download the latest release of this preset collection.
-2. Extract the files ReshadeEffectShaderToggler.addon32 and ReshadeEffectShaderToggler.addon64 to the game's folder where the executable file is located that runs the game.3.
+2. From the folder '1.
+REST', extract the files ReshadeEffectShaderToggler.addon32 and ReshadeEffectShaderToggler.addon64 to the game's folder where the executable file is located that runs the game.
-3. Extract the specific .ini file(s) for the game you want to modify to the same folder.
+3. From the folder '2.
+RTShade', extract the specific .ini file(s) for the game you want to modify to the same folder.
 4. Visit https://reshade.me and download the latest ReShade installation file.
 5. Execute the downloaded file and follow the instructions.
 When asked for a preset file to include, chose the file you just downloaded from this repository.
 6. Finish up the installation and start the game.